open-atmos/PySDM/paper/paper.md

 `PySDM` "v1" featured representation of the following
-  processes: condensational growth/evaporation, collisional growth, aqueous sulfur chemistry, as well as coupling of particle transport and vapor/heat budget with grid-discretized fluid flow.
+  processes: condensational growth/evaporation, collisional growth, aqueous sulfur chemistry, and coupling of particle transport and vapor/heat budget with grid-discretized fluid flow.
 This paper outlines subsequent developments in the "v2" releases of `PySDM` including representation of three new processes (collisional breakup, immersion freezing,